hrastnik/mobx-easy-form/README.md

 ### IMPORTANT!

-> The `createForm` and `createField` functions will re-create the form on each render and you won't be able to change the inputs - so you have to make sure it only gets created once.
-You should use `useForm` and `useField` which will keep a stable reference to form and field objects.
+> The `useForm` and `useField` are React hooks that use `createForm` and `createField` and cache the result so that React doesn't re-create the form on each render.
+In other words `useForm` and `useField` make sure the form and fields only get created once.
+If you want to re-create the fields you can pass a dependency array as the second parameter to `useForm` and `useFields`.

 ## Render